dedysutanto/careplus/README.md

 # CarePlus

 ## Todo
-    - If no SOAP, disable add invoice (raise validation)
+    - If no SOAP, disable add invoice (raise validation) - Done By Hiding the Invoice

 ### Account
     For Features